Breast Pain (Mastalgia)

 a radiating feeling in the underarm area.

-Some healthcare providers have women chart their breast pain to figure out if the
+Some healthcare providers have people chart their breast pain to figure out if the

 pain is cyclical or not.
 After a few months, the link between the menstrual cycle